learning-zone/azure-basics/README.md

 #### Q. Explain Azure NSG?
 #### Q. How would you decide which Azure services to use for building a scalable web application?
 #### Q. What are some design patterns you’d use for a cloud-native application on Azure?
-#### Q. Can you explain the differences between Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) in Azure, and when you’d choose each?
 #### Q. How would you design a multi-tier application architecture in Azure?
 #### Q. What is Azure App Service, and what are its main features?
 #### Q. How would you deploy a web application to Azure App Service?